trans-travel/trans-travel/us/co.md

  * Under [SB129](https://legiscan.com/CO/text/SB129/2025),
    enhance medical records have additional protections for trans people. (updated May 26, 2025).
+ * Both Children's Hospital of Colorado and Denver Health have stopped providing any medical care for trans youth.
- * Some providers (notably Children's Hospital) have cut back on transition care, including [cutting back on care for people over age 18](https://www.denverpost.com/2023/07/18/childrens-hospital-colorado-transgender-surgery/?share=se0slhdorisewirvhdgy).
+ * Some providers previously (notably Children's Hospital) cut back on transition care, including [cutting back on care for people over age 18](https://www.denverpost.com/2023/07/18/childrens-hospital-colorado-transgender-surgery/?share=se0slhdorisewirvhdgy).
    While the stated reason is to ensure they have capacity for children